yt-project/yt/CONTRIBUTING.rst

 #.
 If you have used the installation script, the source code for yt can be
    found in ``$YT_DEST/src/yt-hg``.
-Alternatively see :ref:`source-installation` for instructions on how to build yt from the Mercurial repository.
+Alternatively see :ref:`source-installation` for instructions on how to build yt from the git repository.
 (Below, in :ref:`reading-source`, we describe how to find items of interest.)
 #.
 Edit the source file you are interested in and
    test your changes.
 (See :ref:`testing` for more information.)
 #.
-Fork yt on BitBucket.
+Fork yt on GitHub.
 (This step only has to be done once.)
 You can do
    this at: https://bitbucket.org/yt_analysis/yt/fork.
 Call this repository yt.
 #.
-Create a bookmark to track your work.
-For example: ``hg bookmark
+Create a uniquely named branch to track your work.
+For example: ``git
-   my-first-pull-request``
+   checkout -b my-first-pull-request``
 #.
-Commit these changes, using ``hg commit``.
-This can take an argument
+Stage your changes using ``git add <paths>``.
+This command take an argument
-   which is a series of filenames, if you have some changes you do not want to commit.
+   which is a series of filenames whose changes you want to commit.
+After staging, execute ``git commit -m "<Commit description>.
+Addresses Issue
+   #X"``.
+Note that supplying an actual GitHub issue # in place of ``X`` will
+   cause your commit to appear in the issue tracker after pushing to your remote.
+This can be very helpful for others who are interested in what work is being done in connection to that issue.
 #.
 Remember that this is a large development effort and to keep the code
    accessible to everyone, good documentation is a must.
 Add in source code comments for what you are doing.
 Add in docstrings